enzo-dosanjos/Pickup_Delivery_App/README.md

     -   The `XMLParsers.parseRequests()` method handles the parsing logic.
     -   A `RequestService` orchestrates the import process.
     -   Data is loaded into a `PickupDelivery` model, which organizes requests by courier and stores the depot location.
+    -   Requests can also be added manually from the UI and saved back to XML.

 ### 2. Import Tours